 Types of temporary fencing

 Temporary fencing comes in several different varieties to meet a range of needs.
-Before renting temporary fencing, determine your needs and goals for the fencing.
+Before renting temporary fencing, determine your needs and goals for the fencing along with how much fencing you need.
 Do you just need a visual barrier, or are you looking for more safety and security to keep out intruders?
 Here are the most common types of temporary fencing to consider:

 Add the benefit of a chain-link fence without the installation hassle by renting fencing panels.
 The panels resemble chain link fencing and are typically made from durable steel in 10- and 12-foot widths.
 They come in heights of 4, 6, and 8 feet to accommodate your specific site needs.
 These fencing panels create a tall barrier that is difficult to pass.
 And you can add sandbags, privacy screens, and gates to improve the function and durability of the fence while it is set up.
 This is the most common type of construction temporary fencing.